 You’d be right about what’s in some of those boxes of gluten-free fettucine and farfalle, but not all of them.

-That means better healthy pasta options for all (even if your Italian grandmother would not totally approve).
+That means healthier pasta options for all (even if your Italian grandmother would not totally approve).

 One final note: If pasta is an occasional food for you, and you’d prefer to consciously enjoy homemade white-flour gnocchi at your fave bistro once a month, go for it!
-These healthy pasta brands are for if you’re craving penne with pesto every night and need a healthier way to make it happen.
+These healthy pasta brands are for those of you who are craving, say, penne with pesto every night and need a healthier way to make it happen.

 1. Felicia Organic Buckwheat Spaghetti

 This gluten-free spaghetti is made with just one ingredient: 100% organic buckwheat flour.
-And it’s the perfect choice for classic Italian dishes like spaghetti and meatballs or spaghetti and clams.
-The brand makes many other versions with rice, corn, and legumes and is pretty easy to find.
+It’s the perfect choice for classic Italian dishes like spaghetti and meatballs or spaghetti and clams.
+The brand makes many other versions with rice, corn and legumes, and is pretty easy to find.

 2. Tolerant Simply Legumes Organic Red Lentil Pasta